GrandPooBear: Speedrunning events

 Hunt has also appeared at and hosted a number of speedrunning events and other video game tournaments, both in-person and virtual.
 He has performed speedruns of both Super Mario Bros.
 3 and Super Mario Maker at various Games Done Quick events, participated in Fall Guys tournaments at Twitch Rivals events, and performed with other streamers in a recreation of the TV show Survivor in Animal Crossing: New Horizons.

-At Summer Games Done Quick 2018, in a speedrun race of Super Mario Bros.
-3 against another streamer Mitchflowerpower, Hunt attracted attention for accidentally causing his opponent's game to crash, forcing him to restart the game.
-Hunt waited for his opponent to catch up as a show of sportsmanship, but unfortunately the game crashed again later in the event.
+At Summer Games Done Quick 2018—in a speedrun race of Super Mario Bros.
+3 against another streamer, Mitchflowerpower—Hunt attracted attention for accidentally causing his opponent's game to crash, forcing him to restart the game.
+Hunt waited for his opponent to catch up as a show of sportsmanship, but the game crashed again later in the event.
 No prize money was at stake, but Hunt said: "I caused it.
 I take responsibility.
-I’m gonna take 5 to feel bad and be back out.
+I'm gonna take 5 to feel bad and be back out.
 Mitch deserved a better ending."

 In addition to appearing at events, Hunt has also hosted his own series of in-person speedrunning events called GrandPOOBear's Speedrun Sessions.
 These events were co-operated by Hunt's sponsor Red Bull, and in some cases were run as a component of Red Bull's own AdrenaLAN event.
 The events focused on Super Mario-related games, and have featured other streamers and speedrunners from the community.

+Hunt is featured in the 2023 documentary film Running with Speed, narrated by Summoning Salt.